zewei/qsoc/doc/en/format.typ

 <soc-net-reset-practices>
 ===== Design Guidelines
 - Use `ASYNC_SYNC` for most digital logic requiring synchronized reset release
-- Use `ASYNC_COMB` only for simple pass-through or clock-independent paths
+- Use `ASYNC_DIRECT` only for simple pass-through or clock-independent paths
-- Implement power-on-reset with `ASYNC_CNT` for reliable startup timing
+- Implement power-on-reset with `ASYNC_COUNT` for reliable startup timing
 - Group related resets in the same controller for better organization
 - Use descriptive reset source and target names